chayim/redis-environments/README.md

 Note: This repository requires a version of docker-compose with support for profiles.

 This repository contains the base docker files, and a docker-compose that helps create various redis environments.
 It relies on [docker profiles](https://docs.docker.com/compose/profiles/) to ensure that collections of dockers can be started, rather than starting everything, or just specific named items.
-Below are some examples:
+Environments in this repository, rely on the *.env* file, for setting exposed ports.
+If you want to change the ports for your needs - modify the .env file, or pass in an explicit dotnet to docker-compose by changing commands to ```docker-compose --env-file <your file>...```

+Examples:

-**To start everything**
+**To start all non RESP3 dockers**

 ```bash
 docker-compose --profile all up